Ivica Dačić: 2012 elections, Prime Minister

 The Socialist Party entered a coalition with the Party of United Pensioners of Serbia (PUPS), and United Serbia.
 In the 2012 parliamentary election the Socialist Party's coalition had come third with 556.013 votes, 14.53%, 44 seats; The Serbian Progressive Party (SNS), led by Tomislav Nikolić, beat the Democratic Party of Tadić in both the parliamentary and 2012 presidential election.
 Of the results, Dačić said "We have risen from the ashes" after the Party had doubled their results from the previous election.
 After weeks of negotiations, the Socialist Party left the alliance with the Democrats in favour of the Serbian Progressive Party.
 Nikolić offered the Prime Minister post to Dačić, and on 28 June 2012, Dačić received a mandate to form a new Government of Serbia.
 Dačić assumed office on 27 July.
 He said at a reception: "In this chamber there are many who toppled us in 2000, and I thank them, for if they hadn't toppled us we wouldn't have changed, realised our mistakes and we wouldn't be standing here today.".

 The government included the SPS and SNS, along with several smaller parties, headed by Nikolić, a former nationalist.
 The election has triggered some unease, as it marks the return of power of Milošević's allies.
 Dačić has worked on transforming the party since taking over after Milošević, proclaiming a pro-EU path, and abandoning Milošević's nationalist policies.
-The stagnant economy has resulted in Dačić set to forming a "economic recovery council" by the end of August.
+The stagnant economy has resulted in Dačić set to forming an "economic recovery council" by the end of August.
 The Serbian parliament elected Jorgovanka Tabaković (SNS) as new central bank governor.

 Policies

-Upon becoming Prime Minister, he faced the challenges of a declining economy and Serbia's accession to the EU.
+Upon becoming prime minister, he faced the challenges of a declining economy and Serbia's accession to the EU.
 Speaking to Parliament, he said that unemployment and economic recovery were the state's main priorities.